biroehoqa/processo_seletivo_RD/README.md

 # Execute the tests

-- On path processo_seletivo_RD, execute this command for the start all tests:
+- On path /processo_seletivo_RD, execute this command for the start all tests:
 ```ruby
 cucumber
 ```